-Finally, WGEVO continued the estimation of fisheries-induced Darwinian selection pressures exerted on exploited stocks' life-history traits (somatic growth, maturation traits and reproductive effort).
-During the previous 3-year term, the group developed a general framework for assessing these fisheries-induced selection pressures and applied it to 31 stocks.
-13 new stocks were analysed this year, bringing the grand total to 44, and the calibration of the estimation algorithm is in progress for 13 additional stocks.
-Although results can still be considered preliminary, the main findings of this large scale analysis of fisheries-induced selection pressures on life-history traits are that:
+WGEVO continued the estimation of fisheries-induced Darwinian selection pressures exerted on exploited stocks' life-history traits (somatic growth, maturation traits and reproductive effort).
+During the previous 3-year term, the group developed a general framework for assessing these fisheries-induced selection pressures and applied it to 44 stocks until last year.
+13 new stocks were analysed this year, bringing the grand total to 57.
+The estimation is still in progress for a few additional stocks but WGEVO will complete the estimation part of the project by the end of the year.
+The main findings of this large scale analysis of fisheries-induced selection pressures on life-history traits are that:

-- i) Typically, fishing induces selection pressures towards earlier maturation at smaller size, reduced growth, and increased reproductive effort. - ii) Across stocks, fisheries-induced selection pressures align along two nearly independent axes: a growth axis describing negatively co-varying pressures on somatic and gonadic growth, and a maturation axis describing pressures on three maturation traits. - iii) Fisheries-induced selection pressures rise super-linearly with fishing intensities. - iv) Fisheries-induced selection pressures show high sensitivity to a fishery's size selectivity.
-For all considered traits and across all examined life histories, selection pressures tend to be highest when the length at which fish become exposed to significant fishing is 1-2 times larger than their maturation length.
-Conversely, selection pressures tend to be more benign in fisheries with a peaked (permissive slot), rather than a sigmoidal size-selectivity pattern.
+- i) Typically, fishing induces selection pressures towards earlier maturation at smaller size, reduced growth, and increased reproductive effort. - ii) Across stocks, fisheries-induced selection pressures align along two nearly independent axes: a growth axis describing negatively covarying pressures on somatic and gonadic growth, and a maturation axis describing pressures on maturation. - iii) Fisheries-induced selection pressures rise with fishing intensities for the main traits i.e. maturation propensity, growth and reproductive investment. - iv ) Fisheries-induced selection pressures show high sensitivity to a fishery's size selectivity.
+For the main traits and across all examined life histories, selection pressures tend to be highest when the length at which fish become exposed to significant fishing is 1-2 times larger than their maturation length.
+Conversely, selection pressures tend to be more benign in fisheries with a peaked (permissive slot), rather than a sigmoidal size-selectivity pattern. - v) Slow growing, long-lived species maturating late and large and having costly reproduction are more prone to fisheries-induced selection.

-A manuscript is being drafted to disseminate the results of this analysis as a peer-reviewed publication.
+Statistical analyses to confirm these trends are in progress and a manuscript is being drafted to disseminate the results of this analysis as a peer-reviewed publication.